+'''

 clean_sern

 Arguments: COM c

 Return value: none

 This flushes the input buffer by resetting the tail and header buffer pointers.

+'''

-The asynchronous serial I/O ports available on the Am188ES Processor have many other features that might be useful for application use.
-Please read Chapter 10 of the User's manual for a detailed discussion of other features available.
+The asynchronous serial I/O ports available on the Am188ES Processor have many other features that might be useful for your application.
+If you are truly interested in having more control, please read Chapter 10 of the User's manual for a detailed discussion of other features available to you.